Designing a system to efficiently initiate and coordinate searches for missing persons within community

 In this version, I made the panel more flexible to users.
 Each piece of information will be shown as a panel that users can open, pin, resize, or move around on the map.
 It gives users more flexibility to control the panel according to their needs and spares more space to the map.

 For the app, as the screen is way smaller, I encountered the problem of how to make control easy to access and clear to understand for users.
 Here's how it evolved:

 There are too many and alike control buttons in the first version that it was not easy for users to discern among buttons.
 Also, the icons are not straightforward enough to understand.
 After recognizing the problem of similar look and interaction, I tried to reorganize the control buttons and implement different ways of interaction.

 Considering that applying map layers is an action like turning on and off things, I decided to adopted switches toggle for this feature.
 Also, I put the Exit button next to Report button as they are both an important action that need to be salient to users and both reflect that the search will be ended.
 Last but not the least, in the first version, users can go to Clue page by clicking the button at the top-right corner.
 However, such interaction might not match the user's expectation since it's more like a button used to make changes to the map.
 As a result, I created a tab bar to separate clues from the map where users can add and view all clues.
 Moreover, users can still view each clue by tapping clue icon within the map.

 How might we create a system for dispatchers to efficiently coordinate volunteers, and for volunteers to maximize their contributions toward searches

 Easy access & flexible control to key information

 Users can quickly acquire various information they want with less than 3 clicks within the map view.
 The flexibility of controlling panel also allows them to synthesize the information "in the context" without shifting from different tabs.
-It facilitates users to

 The navigation reflects the key tasks of the search mission.
 Each tab gives them more complete information where they can search and filter.